marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-object-types.rst

 .. index:: PUT_CODE

 Expressions are classified by :dfn:`expression codes` (also called RTX codes).
-The expression code is a name defined in rtl.def, which is also (in uppercase) a C enumeration constant.
+The expression code is a name defined in :samp:`rtl.def`, which is also (in uppercase) a C enumeration constant.
 The possible expression codes and their meanings are machine-independent.
 The code of an RTX can be extracted with the macro ``GET_CODE (x)`` and altered with